Introduction to Alpine Rock Climbing

 Course Overview

-The Alpine Rock Climbing course is appropriate for 6-day course graduates with a firm understanding of the basics of rock climbing including the ability to tie knots, belay and rappel safely—multi pitch climbing experience is preferred.
+The Alpine Rock Climbing course is appropriate for 6-day course graduates with a firm understanding of the basics of rock climbing including the ability to tie knots, belay and rappel competently—multi pitch climbing experience is preferred.
 While there is a day of review, the majority of the course is spent climbing 3 separate, full-day (8+ hours) alpine rock objectives.
 Students can expect strenuous approaches of 1.5-3 hours, long days, big exposure, and minimal opportunity to rest between pitches.

 The granite spires of the Cascades are often overshadowed by their colossal snowy neighbors to the west, however what these peaks lack in height and glaciation they more than make up for with sheer rocky faces, big vertical relief, mild weather and spectacular views.
 The alpine rock climbing program is a phenomenal four day course open to those climbers who have experience rock climbing and basic mountaineering skills.
 A favorite among the guides, this challenging, yet fun and rewarding course often reaches three unique summits in just four days.